I Want To Hire A Ghostwriter, But Don’t Have Any Money…

 “I don’t know, maybe a thousand dollars?
 I know that probably isn’t enough, right?”

-“No, it isn’t,” I said.
-No one can charge a thousand dollars for six months work, not even starving ghostwriters.
+“No, it isn’t,” I agreed.
+No one can charge a thousand dollars for ten months work, not even starving ghostwriters.
+However, I always like to try to help everyone who contacts me.
 “Look, I know a few editors who are looking to branch out into writing.
-If you’re interested in writing a short, one-hundred page book, I could talk to one of them about maybe coming down to five thousand dollars.
+If you’re interested in writing a short, one-hundred page book, I could talk to one of them about maybe coming down to ten thousand dollars.
 That’s low, but possible.”

 “I don’t have that kind of money.”

 “Then you’ll probably need to write the book yourself,” I said.
 “If you did manage to find someone willing to write your book for a thousand dollars, it probably wouldn’t come out well.
 Then you’d be stuck hiring someone else to rewrite it.”

 She then asked me what would happen after the book was written and I gave her a rundown on what an author needs to do to sell a book, such as creating and maintaining marketing websites.